Streamerbot/sb-linux-installer/README.md

 # Troubleshooting

-winetricks takes a while to complete (several minutes). especially if it has to download from web.archive.org. winetricks might get stuck, if you interrupt it with ctrl+c the script will try to end all remaining wine processes.
+Winetricks takes a while to complete (several minutes). especially if it has to download from web.archive.org. winetricks might get stuck, if you interrupt it with ctrl+c the script will try to end all remaining wine processes.
 Try to uninstall (see above) and install from scratch again.

 # Notes

-Big thanks to [nate1280](https://github.com/nate1280/) who rentlessly works on Streamer.bot and adjusted it to work with wine.
+Big thanks to [nate1280](https://github.com/nate1280/) who relentlessly works on Streamer.bot and adjusted it to work with wine.